SimonDanisch/Bonito.jl/docs/src/interactions.md

 end
 ```

-As you notice, when exporting this example to the docs which get statically hosted, all interactions requiring Julia ceise to exist.
+As you notice, when exporting this example to the docs which get statically hosted, all interactions requiring Julia cease to exist.
 One way to create interactive examples that stay active is to move the parts that need Julia to Javascript:

 ```@example 1